niyorn/TestVuePress/README.md

 # TestVuePress
-This project serve as an educational project where I will try out VuePress to highlighted so of my created features.
+This project serve as an educational project where I will try out VuePress.
+In this project I will higlight some of my created feature.